 Quickstart

-See the “all models” list on our models page for a list of available models for import.
-To import a model, run
+See the “All models” list on our Models page for a list of pre-uploaded models on the Fireworks AI platform.
+You can also use a custom base model.

 This command will complete when the deployment is READY.
 To let it run asynchronously, remove the --wait flag.

-NOTE: The deployment ID is the last part of accounts/<ACCOUNT_ID>/deployments/<DEPLOYMENT_ID>.
+The deployment ID is the last part of the deployment name: accounts/<ACCOUNT_ID>/deployments/<DEPLOYMENT_ID>.

 You can verify the deployment is complete by running: